-1.12.4 Reconciliation of Balances of Cash Book with Bank Pass Book
+1.12.5 Reconciliation of Balances of Cash Book with Bank Pass Book

-According to Sikkim Panchayat Financial Rule 2001 {4(2) and 5(1)} it shall be the responsibility of the President of GP and Sachiva of ZP to ensure maintenance of cash book and balances of cash book should be reconciled with the balance in Bank.
+According to Sikkim Panchayat Financial Rules 2001 {4(2) and 5(1)} it shall be the responsibility of the President of GP and Sachiva of ZP to ensure maintenance of Cash Book and balances of Cash Book should be reconciled with the balance in Bank.
 Scrutiny of Cash Books in 88 GPs disclosed that (i) Cash Book balances were not certified in any of the GPs by the President of the GPs and (ii) none of the GPs had reconciled the Cash Book balances with the balances maintained by the Banks.
+Thus, the differences between the Cash Book and Pass Book balances remained unreconciled during 2016-17.

-1.12.5 Maintenance of Accounts by PRIs
+1.12.6 Maintenance of Accounts by PRIs

 The Ministry of Panchayati Raj in consultation with Comptroller & Auditor General of India prescribed (January 2009) new accounting formats for Panchayati Raj Instituions.
-The TFC recommended (December 2009) implementation of new accounting formats with effect from 2010-11.
+The 13th FC recommended (December 2009) implementation of new accounting formats with effect from 2010-11.